-The <pattern> and <result> elements of a rule are general s-expressions in which the characters \ and ? have special significance.
-The atom "?" is allowed to match any single s-expression.
-The atom "\" may match zero or more sister s-expressions.
-Any atom whose first character is a "?" or a "\" behaves in a similar manner except that that atom is bound to the s-expression(s) matched.
+The <pattern> and <result> elements of a rule are general sexpressions in which the characters \ and ? have special significance.
+The atom "?" is allowed to match any single sexpression.
+The atom "\" may match zero or more "sibling" sexpressions.
+Any atom whose first character is a "?" or a "\" behaves in a similar manner except that that atom is bound to the the s-expression(s) matched.

 As an example, consider the pattern: